Maximal Inequalities for Empirical Processes under General Mixing Conditions: Introduction

 This paper provides a maximal inequality for $f \mapsto G_{n}[f] : = n^{-1/2} \sum_{i=1}^{n} f(X_{i}) - E_{P}[f(X_{i})]$ of the form

-where the data $(X_{i})_{i=-\infty}^{\infty}$ is such that $X_{i}$ belongs to some finite dimensional Euclidean space, is drawn from a stationary probability $P$, and satisfies some mixing conditions to be described below.
-The quantity $\Gamma$ will be determined below and is related to the complexity of the class $\mathcal{F}$ under a suitably chosen topology.
+for some quantity $\Gamma$ to be specified below, and where the data $(X_{i})_{i=-\infty}^{\infty}$ is a stationary process drawn from a probability $P$ which satisfies some general mixing conditions to be described below.

-There is a large body of work deriving maximal inequalities and its derivatives such as the functional CLT for dependent data under mixing conditions; cf. \cite{doukhan1987principes,arcones1994central,andrews1994introduction,yu1994rates,DMR1995,billingsley2013convergence}, and \cite{dedecker2002maximal} and \cite{rio2017asymptotic} for reviews.
-Closest to the present paper is the important work in \cite{DMR1995} wherein the authors establish a functional invariance principle in the sense of Donsker for absolutely regular empirical processes.
-To the best of our knowledge, this and all other existing results in this literature are derived under assumptions implying that the mixing coefficients decay fast enough to zero, e.g. $\sum_{k=1}^{\infty} \beta(k) < \infty$ (see \cite{DMR1995}), or $k^{\frac{p}{p-2}} (\log k )^{2 \frac{p-1}{p-2}} \beta(k) = o(1)$ for some $p >2$ (see \cite{arcones1994central}) where $\beta$ is the $\beta$-mixing coefficient as in \cite{volkonskii1959some}.
+There is a large body of work deriving maximal inequalities and their derivatives such as the functional CLT for dependent data under mixing conditions; cf. \cite{doukhan1987principes,arcones1994central,andrews1994introduction,yu1994rates,DMR1995,billingsley2013convergence}, and \cite{dedecker2002maximal} and \cite{rio2017asymptotic} for reviews.
+Closest to this paper is the important work in \cite{DMR1995} wherein the authors establish a functional invariance principle in the sense of Donsker for absolutely regular empirical processes, where the constant $\Gamma$ is proportional to a measure of complexity of the class $\mathcal{F}$.
+To the best of our knowledge, this and all other existing results in this literature are derived under restrictions on the decay of mixing coefficients, e.g. $\sum_{k=1}^{\infty} \beta(k) < \infty$ (\cite{DMR1995}), or $k^{\frac{p}{p-2}} (\log k )^{2 \frac{p-1}{p-2}} \beta(k) = o(1)$ for some $p >2$ (\cite{arcones1994central}) where $\beta$ is the $\beta$-mixing coefficient used in \cite{DMR1995}.

 These results leave open the question of what type of maximal inequality one can obtain in contexts where the mixing coefficients do not satisfy these conditions.
-Many process do not satisfy them, either because the data exhibits long-range dependency or long-memory and this feature is modeled using slowly decaying dependence structure, e.g. see \cite{asadi2014stationary} in the context of Markov processes; or the data is described by a so-called infinite memory chain (see \cite{doukhan2008weakly}); or simply because the $\beta$-mixing coefficients decay at a slow polynomial rate (see \cite{CCLJOE10}).
-More generally, there is the open question of how do the mixing properties affect the concentration rate of the maximal inequality \ref{eqn:Max.Ineq}.
-This paper aims to provide insights into these questions.
+Many processes do not satisfy them, either because the data exhibits long-range dependency or long-memory and this feature is modeled using slowly decaying dependence structure, e.g. see \cite{asadi2014stationary} in the context of Markov processes; or the data is described by a so-called infinite memory chain (see \cite{doukhan2008weakly}); or simply because the $\beta$-mixing coefficients decay at a slow polynomial rate (see \cite{CCLJOE10}), or not at all (see \cite{andrews1984non}).
+More generally, there is the open question of how do the mixing properties affect the concentration rate and the constant $\Gamma$ of the maximal inequality \ref{eqn:Max.Ineq}.
+This paper provides insights into these questions.